 You can find your primary care provider (PCP) on your member ID card.
-If the PCP listed on your card is not correct, or you want to switch doctors, you can do so at any time by contacting Member Services at 312-864-8200/855-444-1661 (tollfree) / 711 (TDD/TTY).
-You can also log in to our secure member portal to change your PCP online or fill out the PCP Change Form that is available on our website at www.countycare.com.
+If the PCP listed on your card is not correct, or you want to switch doctors, you can do so at any time by contacting Member Services at 312-864-8200/855-444-1661 (toll-free) / 711 (TDD/TTY).
+You can also log in to our secure member portal to change your PCP online or fill out the PCP Change Request Form that is available on our website at www.countycare.com under Member Resources.

-A PCP change requested will be effective the first of the following month.
+A PCP change requested will be effective the first day of the following month.
 For example, change requests received January 1-31 are effective February 1.

+County Care

 PCP Cha ange Request Form

-inge nequest i onn

 Member Info

+First/MI/Last: :

-:
+Address: :

-Address

-City:
+City: Zip:

-: SSN:
+DOB: : SSN:

-Member ID: : Phon e:
+Member ID: : Phone e:

-P Change Request :
+PCP Change Request

-Requested PCP Name :
+· :

 ·

-Office Address ·
+Office Address:

-City: I I
+City: 7in:

-Office Phone ·
+Office Phone : Σιρ

-Effective Date: ·

-Reason for Already patient with requested PCP □ Language/communication barriers

-Change From \Box Requested PCP already sees family member □ Wait time in provider office

-Assigned PCP 🗆 Member preference □ Availability to get appointment/access

-□ Member moved to care
+Lifective Date.

-PCP hours didn't fit member's needs Association with hospital or medical group Established relationship w/another

-□ Quality of care Request a homebound provider as PCP
+Change From ☐ Already patient with requested PCP ☐ Requested PCP already sees family member ☐ Member preference ☐ Member moved ☐ PCP hours didn't fit member's needs ☐ Quality of care ☐ Provider location ☐ Request a specialist as PCP □ Language/communication barriers □ Wait time in provider office □ Availability to get appointment/access to care □ Association with hospital or medical group □ Established relationship w/another □ Request a homebound provider as PCP □ Other

-Provider location □ Other

-Request a specialist as PCP

 Signature of Member or Authorized Representative Date

 Printed Name of Authorized Representative

-Directions: Please fax member change data for available, to CountyCare Health Plan Member S it to CountyCare Health Plan, P.O.
-Box 21153, E on your card, or you wish to switch doctors, you at 312-864-8200 / 855-444-1661 (toll-free) / 711 ervices department at 312-548-9940, or mail agan, MN 55121.
-If the correct PCP is not listed may also call our Member Services departmen
+Directions: Please fax member change data for available, to CountyCare Health Plan Member Sit to CountyCare Health Plan, P.O.
+Box 21153, E. on your card, or you wish to switch doctors, you at 312-864-8200 / 855-444-1661 (toll-free) / 711 If you have questions about how to complete th Plan Member Services department Monday thro 9:00 AM - 1:00 PM, at 312-864-8200 / 855-444- ervices department at 312-548-9940, or mail agan, MN 55121.
+If the correct PCP is not listed may also call our Member Services department (TDD/TTY). is form, please call the CountyCare Health and Friday, 8:00 AM - 6:00 PM, and Saturday,